avyaanverma/ArduWeatherX/readme.md

        Utilizes the Arduino circuit to simulate a DHT11 temperature and humidity sensor, providing a continuous, realistic stream of data for development and testing without requiring physical hardware.
 The simulation includes a 5% chance of generating invalid readings to allow for robust error-handling development.

 - **Scalable Serverless Backend:**
-       Transitions seamlessly from a local Flask server for rapid development to a highly scalable, event-driven AWS Lambda backend for production.
-This serverless architecture ensures high availability and cost efficiency through a pay-per-use model.
+       Transitions seamlessly from a local Flask server for rapid development.
+Cloud deployment will be added in future work.

 - **Persistent Cloud Storage:**
        Leverages Firebase Realtime Database for low-latency, persistent storage of all incoming sensor data.
 The data is structured and indexed by timestamp for efficient querying and real-time synchronization with the frontend.